5/8/2025

 Analyst, Baird

-Okay, great.
-Thanks.
-Tom, maybe to come back to the security segment, you called out a number of competitive takeaways for the segmentation products.
-I guess it would just be helpful if you could just help distill down what's really setting you apart in that market, allowing you to take share.
-And then secondly, it would be great to get any update on progress trends within the rest of the broader Zero Trust portfolio and we're go to market since there.
+Okay, great, thanks.
+Tom, maybe to come back to the security segment, you called out a number of competitive takeaways for the segmentation product.
+I guess it would just be helpful if you could kind of just help distill down what's really setting you apart in that market, allowing you to take share.
+And then secondly, it would be great to get any update on progress, trends within the rest of the broader Zero Trust portfolio and where it goes to market since there.

 speaker